Jgreenwell93/TeamGenerator/README.md

 # TeamGenerator

-<h1>Creates a List of team members and their roles as well as specific details for different roles.</h1>
+<h1> A small application for creating a list of team members, their roles, and specific details for different roles
+.</h1>

 <hr>